atlassian/data-center-helm-charts/docs/docs/userguide/resource_management/JIRA_INDEX_SNAPSHOT.md

-# Configure Jira for index snapshots
+# Creating an initial index snapshot in Jira

 These steps should be followed to enable shared index snapshots with Jira: